awesome-automations/awesome-automations.github.io/_posts/jinja/2014-10-30-iterate-entities.md

 ---
 layout: page-fullwidth
-title: "Iterate through entities"
+title: "List all entities & attributes"
-subheadline: "entities?"
+#subheadline: "List all entities and their attributes"
-meta_teaser: "How to iteate entities ..."
+#meta_teaser: "How to iteate entities ..."
-teaser: "Here is how you can iterate through tntities."
+#teaser: "Here is how you can iterate through entities."
 comments: true
 header:
   image_fullwidth: header_unsplash_16.jpg